the-irritater/retail-sales-analytics-dashboard/README.md

 ## Overview

-This project focuses on analyzing retail transaction data to generate meaningful business insights.
-The objective is to understand revenue patterns, customer behavior, product performance, and geographical sales distribution using an end-to-end data analytics approach.
+This project presents an end-to-end data analytics workflow focused on extracting actionable business insights from retail transaction data.
+The goal is to analyze revenue performance, customer behavior, product trends, and geographical sales distribution using Python, SQL, and Power BI.

-The project involves data cleaning, feature engineering, SQL-based analysis, and interactive dashboard development using Power BI.
+The project demonstrates the complete journey from raw data processing to building an interactive business intelligence dashboard.

 ---

 ## Problem Statement

-Retail businesses generate large volumes of transactional data, but extracting actionable insights from this data can be challenging.
-This project aims to transform raw retail data into structured insights to support data-driven decision-making.
+Retail businesses generate large volumes of transactional data, but converting this data into meaningful insights for decision-making is often challenging.
+This project aims to transform raw retail data into structured insights to support business strategy and operational optimization.

 ---

 ## Objectives

-* Analyze total revenue, orders, and customer base
+* Analyze key business metrics such as revenue, orders, and customers
 * Identify top-performing products by revenue and quantity
 * Evaluate country-wise sales performance
-* Understand sales patterns by weekday and hour
+* Understand purchasing patterns by weekday and hour
 * Build an interactive dashboard for business insights

 ---